pgnaleen/token-pool-service/README.txt

 ### 2.2 Metadata

-DB consists mainly of owner and token details with event tracking.
+DB consists mainly of owner, token details with event tracking and notification email addresses.
 The description for each attribute can be found at  /design/ERD_doc.pdf

 #### 2.2.1 Owner :